- The Salmon-Challis National Forest has 4.3 million acres of remote forested area.

 Fee – NO

-• Mill Creek Trailhead Campground
+Reservations - NO - Mill Creek Trailhead Campground

 Six campsites and a stock loading ramp.
 Trailhead for trail which heads up Mill Creek to Firebox Summit, looping back on the Main Fork Little Lost River.
 Dispersed camping permitted in designated areas.
 Fishing in area creeks.